Azerbaijan ranks fourth for number of medals at V Islamic Solidarity Games

 By Trend

-Azerbaijan won seven medals at the V Islamic Solidarity Games in Konya in a day.
-Thus, the number of medals of Azerbaijani athletes reached 42, Trend reports.
+Azerbaijan has won 16 medals at V Islamic Solidarity Games over the past day of competition, Trend reports.

+Thus, the number of medals of Azerbaijani national team reached 58, including 18 gold, 22 silver and 18 bronze medals.

 In total, athletes from 56 countries of the Organization of Islamic Cooperation are participating in the games.
 The competitions are held at 14 venues in Konya.
 According to the results of the competitions, 355 medals will be awarded to athletes.